sjiaire/cr-site-natacha/content/houses/cosy-kibagabaga.md

 Stay in this cosy furnished house located in Kibagabaga, a safe and calm neighborhood.
 Located only a couple steps away from paved road, this house is in walking distance from Kibagabaga Hospital.

 This home has 3 bedrooms and 3 bathrooms including an ensuite master bedroom.
-It has a spacious lounge with a TV opening and a wide kitchen.
+It has a spacious lounge with a TV opening to a dining room and a wide kitchen.
 Its outside spaces include a large porch, open parking space, outside kitchen and spacious staff’ quarters.

 This house is perfect for singles, couples and families.